the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

 * Fix - Ensure the `clear country` icon resets the value as expect in the create/edit venue page.
 [TEC-4393]
+* Fix - Correct and issue where template paths would contain double-slashes `\\` due to empty entries in the paths array.
+[ECP-1400]

 = [5.0.4] 2022-11-29 =